RedTurtle/collective.tinymceplugins.advfilelinks/README.txt

 TODO
 ====

-* A good uninstall GS step.
-Right now you must manually restore your default TinyMCE configuration.
 * More control on the plugin popup on what the user can show when creating the link

 Credits